-Jia Tolentino is a staff writer at the New Yorker, formerly the deputy editor at Jezebel and a contributing editor at the Hairpin.
-She grew up in Texas, went to University of Virginia, and got her MFA in fiction from the University of Michigan.
-She’s represented by Amy Williams and has a book of essays called Trick Mirror forthcoming from Random House in 2019.
-Her work has appeared in the New York Times, the New York Times Magazine, TIME, Grantland, Slate, Pitchfork, Bon Appetit, SPIN, and Fader.
-She has a dog, clearly, and lives in Brooklyn.
+Jia Tolentino is a staff writer at the New Yorker and the author of the essay collection Trick Mirror.
+Formerly, she was the deputy editor at Jezebel and a contributing editor at the Hairpin.
+She grew up in Texas, received her undergraduate degree at the University of Virginia, and got her MFA in fiction from the University of Michigan.
+In 2020, she received a Whiting Award as well as the Jeannette Haien Ballard Prize.
+Her work has also appeared in the New York Times Magazine and Pitchfork, among other places.
+She lives in Brooklyn.